itsdouges/armory-app/EMBED_README.md

 Finally when the `DOMContentLoaded` event is triggered the embed script will find all embeds and render them.

+### Host Your Own

+Available at http://gw2a-embeds.s3-website-us-west-2.amazonaws.com/, simply get the latest package from the endpoint and upload to your root folder, so for example:

+If hosting on `https://gw2fan.com`, make sure to upload all of the embed assets to the `/` directory.

 ### Single Page Application Support

 While the embeds don't _officially_ support SPAs, it doesn't mean you can't use the embeds.